AmritaNeogi/AmritaNeogi_NLP.github.io/README.md

 Execution

-To excute the code you clone the repository: git clone <repository_url>
+You can excute the code by clonning the repository using the following commands:

+git clone <repository_url>
 or
 git clone https://github.com/username/repository-name.git